 Natural essential oils can also be mixed with carrier oils and applied locally near the nostrils, throat, and chest followed by gentle massage.
 For coughs, massaging the chest and throat with a combination of Frankincense andCedarwood is the best option whileCypress, Helichrysum and peppermint aid in clearing the airways.
 If you suffer from sinus congestion, massage the sinuses with a mix-up tea tree oil with Cedarwood oil or try a combination of lavender and peppermint essential oils.

 Natural oils preventing colds can also be applied on handkerchiefs, towels or the pillowcase to inhale the oils as many times as possible directly.

 Mix two drops of any of the essential oils such as Cedarwood, Lime, Clove, Cypress, Helichrysum, tea tree, peppermint, lemon, and lavender in warm water.
 Soak a compress such as a small hand towel or clean washcloth, squeeze gently to remove excess water and apply on the chest, nose, forehead, cheeks, and throat.
 Applying the compress four to five times a day can help relieve the nasal and chest congestion.

-The Top 10 Natural Oils Preventing Colds:
+The Top 10 Natural Oils Preventing Colds and Flu: